-Ahmed F. Zobaa*, Ibrahim Ahmed and Shady Abdel Aleem Pages 1 - 13 ( 13 )
+Ahmed F. Zobaa*, Ibrahim Ahmed and Shady H.E.
+Abdel Aleem Pages 210 - 222 ( 13 )

 Methods: Accordingly, it is worth to measure, assess and evaluate the quality of the generated power of these WTs in order to ensure their compliance with the grid-integration conditions.
 In this work, first, a general classification of WTs and their operating principle is reviewed.
 Because variable speed WTs are frequently used in today’s power systems, much attention was paid to this type of turbines.
 Second, the various power quality aspects caused due to the integration of the wind energy systems into the grid were presented and discussed.
 Flickers, harmonic distortion, response to voltage dip, active power, and reactive power requirements, fault-ride through and short-circuit current contribution were the addressed power quality problems.

 Results: Further, the study pointed out the need for a unified evaluation process to assess the power quality performance of the grid-connected wind systems.